 Appeal

 An appeal allows the defendant to challenge their conviction or sentence, arguing errors in legal procedure or interpretation.
 The appellate court reviews the case to determine if the trial court rulings were fair and correct.
-It’s important to note that the appellate court can only review whether or not the law was properly followed—it is not authorized to revisit matters of subjective judgment.
+It is important to note that the appellate court can only review whether or not the law was properly followed—it is not authorized to revisit matters of subjective judgment.

-Legal Guidance You Can Trust
+Legal Guidance You Can Trust in Manhattan

 Call (785) 645-2732 today.
 We work with both English and Spanish-speaking clients.